HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/probes_configuration.md

     Setting the probe URL to a path that is slow or not reliable can cause the pod to restart.
 Change the path only if it's necessary for your specific use case.

 !!!note
-    If you really need to use a possibly slow page (such as your homepage) for your customProbeURL, you could increase the timeoutSeconds and initialDelaySeconds values.
-Please check the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes) for details.
+    Carefully pick the customProbeURL, timeoutSeconds and initialDelaySeconds.
+If the page referenced by the probeURL takes significant time to load while the DX server is initializing, the probe could fail repeatedly, leading to a restart loop.

+    Please check the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes) for further details on what to consider when defining a liveness probe.

 You can find information about the configuration options in the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes){target="_blank"}.